Approved MARC-U*STAR and RISE Mentors

 Research: Tissue Engineering ∇

-My current interests are focused on developing regenerative strategies for bone and skeletal muscle tissue engineering.
-On-going projects focus on the employment of mechanical stimulation regimes in bioreactors to improve engraftment of bone and muscle substitutes.
+My current interests are focused on developing regenerative strategies for musculo-skeletal tissue engineering.
+On-going projects focus on bio-printing of tissues, drug delivery technology and the development of bioreactors for stimulating tissue regeneration.

 Research: Cardiovascular Biomechanics ∇